 - Are you looking after aging parents or special needs children who require much of your time?

 - Do you want to become a supervisor because it is the thing to do, or because you really want to help others and lead them to success?

 - If you have a young family, do you have adequate childcare or family support?

 - Are you recovering from some health issues or traumatic events issues — for instance, divorce or death?

-Check out our Supervisor’s Safari Jungle Guidebook Series
+Author of The Supervisor’s Safari Guidebook Series